React

 What is that HTML doing inside JavaScript?!

 You are looking at JSX (JavaScript XML).
 It is a special syntax extension for React.
-Under the hood, a compiler (like Babel) turns those HTML-like tags into regular JavaScript objects.
+Under the hood, a compiler (like Babel) transforms those HTML-like tags into plain JavaScript function calls:

 Notice the {username} syntax?
 Just like f-strings in Python (f"Hello {username}"), JSX allows you to seamlessly inject JavaScript variables directly into your UI using curly braces {}.